joschabach/joschabach.github.io/_posts/videos/2015-12-29-computational-meta-psychology.md

 ---
+title: "Computational Meta-Psychology"
-title: "Computational Meta-Psychology: An Artificial Intelligence Exploration into the creation of meaning."
+subtitle: "An Artificial Intelligence Exploration into the creation of meaning."
 tags:
   - chaos communication congress
   - lecture